erkil1452/gaze360/README.md

 ## Code
 You can find the code for the Gaze360 model in the [code](https://github.com/erkil1452/gaze360/tree/master/code) section of this repository.
-You can find code and instructions describing how to run Gaze360 in Youtube videos in this [Google Colab notebook](https://colab.research.google.com/drive/1AUvmhpHklM9BNt0Mn5DjSo3JRuqKkU4y) (beta version).
+You can find code and instructions describing how to run Gaze360 in Youtube videos in
+- [Google Colab notebook v2](https://colab.research.google.com/drive/1SJbzd-gFTbiYjfZynIfrG044fWi6svbV?usp=sharing) (new version using detectron2).
+- [Google Colab notebook (beta)](https://colab.research.google.com/drive/1AUvmhpHklM9BNt0Mn5DjSo3JRuqKkU4y) (original version using original DensePose release).